“How can I possibly be expected to handle school on a day like this?”

 The Art Institute of Chicago

 Your last stop on your day off, and perhaps the most famous scene of the movie, is from the German-American Parade scene that takes place right on Dearborn and Adams.
 Relive the moment Ferris lip syncs the sweet melodies of Danke Schoen then quickly gets the city of Chicago dancing with his rendition of Twist and Shout.
-At this intersection you’ll see the red-orange statue that resembles an insect, but is actually called Flamingo.
+At this intersection you’ll see the red-orange statue, the iconic Flamingo statue by Alexander Calder.
 South Dearborn Street from Randolph Street to Jackson Boulevard

 So go ahead, listen to your inner Ferris and take the day off, because remember, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”